 Full Flue Liner: where a listed stainless steel rigid or flexible liner extends from the Insert flue collar to the top of the chimney.
-Direct Flue Connection: where a listed stainless steel rigid or flexible liner extends from the Insert flue collar to the first chimney flue liner.
-A seal must be provided in the throat.
+Direct Flue Connection: where a listed stainless steel rigid or flexible liner extends from the Insert flue collar to the first chimney flue liner tile.

 Note: A clean-out door may be required under local codes, when a direct flue connection is used.
 Consult local codes.